Voter ID in America

 2020 COVID-19 Voting Changes Pandemic leads to massive expansion of mail-in voting and early voting options, temporarily reducing reliance on in-person ID verification.

-2021-2024 Post-2020 Election Laws Republican states tighten ID requirements and election procedures citing fraud concerns, while Democratic states expand access and challenge restrictions.
+2021-2025 Post-2020 Election Laws Republican states tighten ID requirements and election procedures citing fraud concerns, while Democratic states expand access and challenge restrictions.
+Nebraska (2024) and Wyoming (2023) add new ID requirements.

 States take dramatically different approaches to voter identification, from requiring strict photo ID to accepting alternative forms of identification or requiring no ID at all.